aerobless/theowinter.ch-2016/_posts/2015-12-03-Information-Security.md

 ##3.
 Quantum Key Cryptography

 Quantum Key Cryptography uses entangled Photons to distribute a secure key between two parties.
-It has ben successfully demonstarted by three independent research groups.
+It has ben successfully demonstrated by three independent research groups.
 What makes Quantum Key Cryptography special is that due to the laws of quantum physics it is possible to detect when a eavesdropper intercepts part of a quantum key.
 So the compromised parts of the data can be discarded.